Different Tile Shapes

 A border serves the important role of directing your attention.
 It encloses a space and draws your eyes to what is within.
 Of course, the border itself is not typically the main design.
 It should highlight what is most important without drawing undue attention to itself.
 That's why simple narrow tiles are often the best choice for forming borders.

-In the above bathroom, the simple gray tiles direct attention to the trellis pattern within.
-On its own, the delicate nature of the trellis design might be easy to overlook.
-However, the border of narrow rectangles ensures that the trellis captures the spotlight in this room.
+In the above bathroom, the black tiles on the wall and on the floor direct attention to the respective patterns within.
+On its own, the subtle nature of the mosaic patterns might be easy to overlook.
+However, the border ensures that the design captures the spotlight in this room.

 Use Curved Pieces to Assemble an Intricate Pattern